Boeing says air travel to return to pre-pandemic levels by 2024

 Tackling climate change

 The widespread fall in air travel has led to more than 4,000 aircraft being put into storage.
-This unforced rest could extend their lifespan which would slow down orders for new planes.
+This enforced rest could extend their lifespan which would slow down orders for new planes.

-However, with many airlines looking to move towards more efficient aircraft that reduce usages and carbon dioxide emissions Boeing says that "80% or more of the fleet that existed in 2019 will be replaced over the long term".
+However, with many airlines looking to move towards more efficient aircraft that reduce fuel usage and carbon dioxide emissions Boeing says that "80% or more of the fleet that existed in 2019 will be replaced over the long term".

 It also says the numbers in storage are coming down and will continue to do so as travel restrictions are eased.